tommadness/KH2Randomizer/docs/setup/mods-manager-bridge-migration/migrate-panacea.md

 ![Remove Panacea](../images/mods-manager/wizard/panacea-installed.png)

 * If you still want to use LuaBackend Hook, rename `LuaBackend.dll` back to `DBGHELP.dll` after Panacea is gone.

+### What happens to my old KH2PCPATCH files?

+The new update to the mod manager allows it to load in kh2pcpatch files as if they were regular mods.
+Just add your kh2pcpatch files the same way you would add a zip seed and the mod manager will handle everything for you.